 The new year brings with it inspiration to change your life, and your friendships are a big part of it.
 After all, don't your friends make your world just that much better?
 If not, it's time to examine the types of friendships you have.
 Maybe it's them, or perhaps it's you.
 Either way, here are some friendship resolutions to adopt for the new year.

-.
-These folks consistently bring you down and even make you feel bad about friendship.
-Spending too much time with them skews your view of what a good friend
+Toxic friendships consistently bring you down and even make you feel bad about your life and relationships.
+Spending too much time in a toxic friendship skews your view of what a good friend

 really is.
-Confront them, walk away from them, or just move on
+Confront a friend who has been verbally or emotionally abuse, walk away from them, or just move on

 .
 Start the new year with a fresh attitude about bringing good people into your life.

 Make Time for Friends

 the biggest relationship killer of them all?
 Our schedules are so jam-packed these days that seeing our friends sometimes becomes a burden rather than something we look forward to.
 It's time to rearrange your priorities and the start of a new year is the perfect time to do it.
 A good way to do this is by scheduling regular friendship dates

 .
 These don't have to be a big deal, and can even be something simple like grabbing coffee or running to the store with a friend.
 The point is to see and talk with your friend in person.